 The Peninsula Humane Society had its mobile spay-neuter van and adoption van on display.

-Special thanks to the hardworking volunteers who organized the parade:
+Special thanks to the hardworking members of Burlingame Parade Steering Committee, who organized the parade:

 - Brian Probst of the Peninsula Humane Society